Home 1999 2000 2001 2002 2003 2004 2005 2006 2007

 Cross over the road, and take a path in the field opposite which follows the road.
 This brings you out by the river just upstream of the road bridge.

-Follow this road through a residential area as it twists and turns.
-At a junction near a cross, take a path straight ahead which leads into Fen Ditton estate.
+Follow this road as it twists and turns through Ditton Green.
+At a junction near a cross, take a path straight ahead which leads eastwards through Fen Ditton.

 Disclaimer